Rattpak/T6SP-Mod-Release/README.md

 - `widget clear`  Remove all on-screen widgets
 - `widget hideall`  Hide all on-screen widgets
 - `widget showall`  Show all on-screen widgets
-- `removeStaticModels` Removes all static models from the map

 ## Custom DVARs